tom-doerr/llm_agent_evolution_2/tasks.md

 # output format seems like bloat, please standardise to toml
 # why do we have so many commands for llm-evolve? i just want the command as string argument for optimization functionality
 # add --load argument for loading a saved agent
+# add support for stdin into an agent
+# how can we further reduce project size?
+# please reduce the size of tasks.md, maybe summarize the text below done items don't edit the headings! don't edit not done headings!